dannycallaghan/drag-and-drop-canvas-backbone-game/README.md

 1. Clone the repo, or download and extract the zip.
 2. Navigate to dist/ and open index.html in your browser of choice*.

-* Note that, due to the security restrictions of canvas.toDataURL, the download functionality will not work from the file system (viewing the app as file://...), and will need to be placed in a local HTTP server.
+*Note that, due to the security restrictions of canvas.toDataURL, the download functionality will not work from the file system (viewing the app as file://...), and will need to be placed in a local HTTP server.
+It'll fail gracefully, and everything else will work, but just to be aware.

 Interpreting the brief
 ----------------------

 Due to the complexity of creating images for a 'real' Police like PhotoFit, and the mention of 'cartoon' in the brief, I've creating something resembling more of a PhotoFit *game*.
 I hope this is OK.
+It also meant that my 3 year old daughter did some testing, and usually you have to pay for QA people :)

 Chosen Technologies
 ------------